PsyTeachR/quant-fun-v2/docs/16-regression.md

 # Regression

 In this activity, you will be working with real data and using regression to explore the question of whether there is a relationship between statistics anxiety and engagement in course activities.
 The hypothesis is that students who are more anxious about statistics are less likely to engage in course-related activities.
-This avoidance behaviour could ultimately be responsible for lower performance for these students (although we won't be examining the assessment scores in this activity).

 We are going to analyse data from the STARS Statistics Anxiety Survey, which was administered to students in the third-year statistics course in Psychology at the University of Glasgow.
 All the responses have been anonymised by associating the responses for each student with an arbitrary ID number (integer).